jamiephan/node-casclib/README.md

 Reading a file synchronously.

-    import * as casclib from 'casclib'
+    import * as casclib from '@jamiephan/casclib'

     const storageHandle = casclib.openStorageSync("path/to/game/directory")